Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 As a dental worker or health worker, you can make a great difference in the well-being of both the person with HIV and his or her family.
-Take a special interest in them and help them find ways to get the care and companionship they need.
+Take a special interest in them and help them find ways to get the medicines, food, care and support they need.
+You can find more information in Hesperian’s Helping Childeren Live with HIV.

 Care during the final days